Solar powered generator

 If you also have a wind turbine or a hydroelectric device, that's another matter.
 Bernard Preston has neither.

 It may seem unbelievable, I can hardly believe it, but we have used less than one hundred kWh of energy in three months from the grid.
 All the rest comes from the sun.
+And now 12 years later with the extra power less than R200 per year.

 How does solar energy work?
-Like a bomb.
-Fantastic.
+It's fantastic.

 Installation of the panels

-One new development is the thought that we should have at least some of them pointing west; they will be less efficient, but provide energy in the later afternoon when we need it most, and some east facing solar panels too for your early morning coffee.
+One new development is the thought that we should have at least some of them pointing west; they may be less efficient, but provide energy in the later afternoon when we need it most, and some east facing solar panels too for your early morning coffee.

 Wind turbines